-3. A technology neutral approach
+3. A technology open approach

-We welcome the reference to the need to establish "a more level playing field in terms of carbon pricing" in the Inception Impact Assessment.
+We call for a level playing field in terms of carbon pricing.
 To be thorough and allow for fair competition, any trading system shall cover all energies and fuels used in buildings and road transport, i.e. liquid fuels, gaseous fuels, electricity, with renewable and carbon neutral energies counted with an emission factor of 0.